FAQs

 1. Why was WSATF created?

-As a Chapter of the 10,000+ member National Staff Assault Task Force, the WSATF is a newly formed 501 (c) (5) organization that assists staff members who have experienced an inmate assault.
-The WSATF is modeled from the California Staff Assault Task Force (CSATF) which was created in October of 2003.
+As a chapter of National Staff Assault Task Force, the WSATF is a newly formed organization that assists staff members who have experienced an inmate assault.

 2. What are WSATF objectives?

-• WSATF will assist Correctional Employees who have been victimized by an assault.
+• WSATF assists Law Enforcement Employees who have been victimized by an assault.

-• WSATF will assist Correctional Staff in holding the inmates accountable through the Civil Court process.
+• WSATF assists Correctional Staff in holding the inmates accountable through the Civil Court process.

-• WSATF will ensure that victims have a voice.
+• WSATF ensures that victims have a voice.

-• WSATF will provide assistance to community based victim organizations.
+• WSATF provides assistance to community based victim organizations.

 HOME | ABOUT US | FAQS | NEWS | LITIGATION | CONTACT US | RESOURCES | PRIVACY/LEGAL |